-Merit-based financial aid is awarded by the College of Law in the form of merit-based scholarships ranging in amounts from $1,000 to full tuition.
-All admitted first-year students are given automatic consideration for scholarships.
-98% of first-year students were awarded scholarships in 2017.
+Merit-based scholarships are awarded by the College of Law ranging in amounts from $1,000 to full tuition.
+All admitted first-year students are considered for scholarships.
+In fact, in 2017, ninety-eight percent of first-year students were awarded scholarships.
 Recipients are determined by the Admissions Committee, which evaluates several factors, including the candidate’s evidence of academic promise and potential contribution to the quality of the entering class.
+Scholarships are awarded without regard to nationality or citizenship.

-Typically, students who earn above a 160 LSAT score and a 3.5 undergraduate GPA are eligible for the Presidential Scholarship.
-There is no separate scholarship application.
-Scholarships are renewable with a 2.9 GPA.
-Presidential Scholarships are guaranteed for all three years.
+Typically, students who earn above a 160 LSAT score and a 3.5 undergraduate GPA are eligible for the Presidential Scholarship which is renewable with a 2.9 GPA and is guaranteed for all three years.
+Consideration for this scholarship is automatic for all students and does not require an application.
+Click here for more information about our scholarship policies.

 Students who intend to enroll in the Joint Degree Program in law and business management should know that the College of Law and the Atkinson Graduate School of Management award scholarships separately.
 A scholarship provided by one school applies only while a student is studying at that school.